 That’s because Ust-Kamenogorsk is a working town.
-From a distance one can already see the red-and-white chimneys fume.
-Coming back from a jaunt in the uber-fresh mountain air, the heavy nose of processed zinc does feel shockingly unhealthy.
-It might still be of considerable interest to those with a love of industrial archaeology and Soviet heritage.
-Everyone else will quickly move on.
+From a distance you can already see the red-and-white chimneys fume.
+Coming back from a jaunt in the uber-fresh mountain air, the heavy nose of processed zinc, lead and uranium does feel shockingly unhealthy (cancer statistics agree).

 Things to see and do

-That junction is today called Strelka (arrow) but there are no remnants of those early settlers.
+The junction of Irtysh and Ulba is called Strelka (arrow).
+It’s where Russian settlers first started building Ust-Kamenogorsk. but there are no remnants of those early settlers.
 Instead, a huge WW2 monument dominates the scene, and the boulevard rounding the 2 rivers is a nice place for evening strolls and morning runs.

 Oskemen airports operates regular flights to Astana, Almaty, Moscow and a few other destinations in Kazakhstan and Russia.
 It is a small airport, a regular bus service connects the city centre with the airport in 20 minutes.